IBM/dbb-git-migration-modeler/README.md

       As it contains additional details, we refer to is as the final Application Descriptor.
       * The DBB Migration mapping file is also updated accordingly, if files were moved from an owning application to another.

-4. [Property Generation script](./4-generateProperties.sh): this script generates build properties for [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/).
+4. [Property Generation script (4-generateProperties.sh)](./src/scripts/4-generateProperties.sh): this script generates build properties for [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/).
-The script uses the type of each artifact to generate (or reuse if already existing) Language Configurations defined in *dbb-zAppBuild*, as configured in the [Types Configurations file](./typesConfigurations.yaml).
+The script uses the type of each artifact to generate (or reuse if already existing) Language Configurations defined in *dbb-zAppBuild*, as configured in the [Types Configurations file](./samples/typesConfigurations.yaml).
 The outcome is property files defined for each application's *application-conf* folder and Language Configuration files defined in a custom *dbb-zAppBuild* folder.

 #### Running the utility

-To facilitate the execution and provide a sample canvas, a [Helper script](./Helper.sh) is provided to showcase how the scripts should be invoked.
+To facilitate the execution and provide a sample canvas, a [Helper script](./src/scripts/Helper.sh) is provided to showcase how the scripts should be invoked.
 This Helper script requires to be customized to meet with your installation (environment variables and datasets to analyze).

 ##### Extracting members from datasets into applications

-The [Extract Applications script (1-extractApplication.sh)](./1-extractApplications.sh) requires to pass as input a comma-separated list of datasets to analyze.
+The [Extract Applications script (1-extractApplication.sh)](./src/scripts/1-extractApplications.sh) requires to pass as input a comma-separated list of datasets to analyze.

 Also, the *Repository Paths Mapping* file is required.
-Although not mandatory, the *Application Mapping* file should be used to identify applications based on naming conventions.
+Although not mandatory, the `Applications Mapping` YAML file should be used to identify applications based on naming conventions.

-**Optional configuration parameters of the script**
+Optional configuration parameters of the script:

-The *types* and the *Configurations Types* files can be specified to generate correct build properties.
+* The *types* and the *Configurations Types* files can be specified to generate correct build properties.
 Typically, these information can be extracted from the SCM solution using reports, and can be manually tailored if necessary.

-The use of the DBB Scanner, to automatically identify the language of a file (Cobol, PLI, etc.), is disabled by default, and must be enabled by passing the `-s/--scanDatasetMembers` flag.
+* The use of the DBB Scanner, to automatically identify the language of a file (Cobol, PLI, etc.), is disabled by default, and must be enabled by passing the `-s/--scanDatasetMembers` flag.
 When enabled, each file is scanned to identify its language and file type, and these criteria are used first, to identify which *repository path* the file should be assigned to.
 When disabled, types and low-level qualifiers of the containing dataset are used, in this order.